Constituency Structure over Eojeol in Korean Treebanks: Eojeol and constituency in Korean

-\paragraph{Representational objective of constituency} Constituency annotation is intended to encode syntactic grouping and hierarchical relations among units that participate directly in syntactic composition.
+\paragraph{Representational objective of constituency} Constituency annotation is intended to encode syntactic grouping and hierarchical relations among units that participate in phrase-level composition.
 Its role is to model how phrases are formed and combined, not to represent internal morphological structure within words.
-A constituency representation therefore presupposes a principled distinction between syntactic units and sublexical material whose contribution is mediated through those units.
-When this distinction is not maintained, constituency structure risks reflecting patterns of morphological attachment rather than syntactic organization.
+A constituency representation therefore benefits from a principled distinction between syntactic terminals and sublexical material whose contribution is mediated through those terminals.
+When this distinction is not maintained, constituency structure may reflect patterns of morphological attachment rather than phrase-level organization.
 Clarifying the representational objective of constituency is thus a prerequisite for determining an appropriate choice of terminal units.

-\paragraph{Eojeol as the minimal syntactic terminal in Korean} In Korean, eojeol constitutes the minimal unit that participates systematically in syntactic relations.
-Syntactic dependencies, argument structure, and phrase-level grouping are all defined over eojeol, rather than over individual morphemes.
-This makes eojeol the natural point of alignment between constituency structure and eojeol-based dependency representations, providing a stable interface across syntactic formalisms.
-Morphemes, by contrast, do not enter into constituency relations independently, and their syntactic contribution is mediated through the eojeol in which they are realized.
-Treating eojeol as the terminal unit therefore reflects how syntactic relations are organized in Korean, rather than imposing a finer-grained segmentation that is not licensed by syntax.
+\paragraph{Eojeol as the proposed syntactic terminal in Korean} {In the proposed architecture, eojeol is adopted as the terminal unit for Korean constituency annotation.} Syntactic dependencies, argument structure, and phrase-level grouping in existing Korean resources are commonly represented over eojeol-level units rather than over individual morphemes.
+This makes eojeol a stable point of alignment between constituency structure and eojeol-based dependency representations.
+Morphemes, by contrast, are represented as part of the internal morphosyntactic analysis of eojeol rather than as independent terminals in the constituency tree.
+Treating eojeol as the terminal unit therefore {supports a surface-form constituency representation compatible with Korean dependency resources}, without imposing morpheme-level terminalization as a prerequisite for phrase-structure annotation.